 “It's so fascinating, and it's always great for actors when you have that kind of ambivalence.
 I mean, when [Orson] Welles does Citizen Kane, part of it is his dislike of Charles Foster Kane.
 But at the same time, if you portrayed him, you're going to end up liking him a little bit in a certain way.
 So there's always that ambivalence, always really powerful for actors.
 It's great for actors, and it's great for story.
 It's just not great for audiences in terms of the baggage they bring to it, because you have to leave that behind.
 The very thing that makes [them] great characters to perform makes getting the movie out into the world and people giving it a chance problematic.

 “Film necessarily humanizes people.
 I wouldn't say it makes them necessarily likable, but it does [make] you understand more because you've spent two hours with them.
 So there's this thing that inherently people become more human, and then if you put them in an emotional conflict where the conflict itself resonates with people, you're going to end up asking audiences to go with them.
 Not necessarily like them, but to identify with them to some degree.
 Part of the reason I [created] Margot [Robbie’s fictional] character is because I knew going in that Megyn was going to be a bit of a tough one for people to go with emotionally, and Gretchen is not really around here in much of the conflict because she gets fired and has to leave the building.
 And that's sort of the reason the Kayla character exists.
-In those three different roles, there's the narrative centre, the moral centre, and the emotional centre. “
+In those three different roles, there's the narrative center, the moral center, and the emotional center. “

 Was writing Kayla (Robbie) as a composite character also a way to avoid recreating and depicting someone’s actual assault?